 - 5.10 10 Honest Purely Simple Hypoallergenic Shampoo and Body Wash for Sensitive Skin

 - 6 Other Strategies for Keeping Sensitive Skin Happy

-- 7 Select the Right Body Wash So Your Bathroom is a Sacutary
+- 7 Select the Right Body Wash So Your Bathroom is a Sanctuary

 Sign You Are on The Right Track

 While you will still want to do a little sleuthing when you come across body washes that seem like solid options, in general, the labels will let you know if you are on the right track.
-And we do not mean the fine print listing all the ingredients—in most cases, the main label on the front of the packaging will contain key words that indicate whether or not the product is marketed towards those with sensitive skin.
-So, what are some of these key words?
+And we do not mean the fine print listing all the ingredients—in most cases, the main label on the front of the packaging will contain keywords that indicate whether or not the product is marketed toward those with sensitive skin.
+So, what are some of these keywords?